What does a Rheostat do: Functionality And Differences From The Potentiometer

 Similar to a potentiometer, the construction of a rheostat consists of three terminals but only utilizes two of them.

-Unlike the potentiometer, two terminals fix at both ends of the resistive element known as the track, with the remaining terminal acting as an adjustable resistor.
+Unlike the potentiometer, two terminals are fixed at both ends of the resistive element known as the track, with the remaining terminal acting as an adjustable resistor.

 The sliding wiper connects and moves along the resistive material made up of a coil of wire, leading to varying resistance in the rheostat.